Jack Sholder’s controversial horror sequel continues to divide opinion

 The best thing about Freddy’s Revenge is arguably Patton himself, who gives what many consider the finest performance of the entire series as far as the Elm Street kids go.
 He’s not the American as apple pie sweetheart we’re accustomed to, but he harbours the same adolescent concerns.
 If anything his predicament is the most hopeless, Freddy’s grip on him the most substantial.
 A gaunt outsider plagued by the kind of inner conflict that his pursuer is oh so adept at exploiting, Jesse spends much of the film wading through pools of terror sweat, and you absolutely empathise with the character’s growing alienation, the torture of being prisoner to an intangible entity with unlimited manipulative powers.
 We’d suffer from a plethora of weakly sketched characters as the series evolved, but Patton’s performance is one to cherish.
 He certainly gives original final girl Heather Langenkamp a run for her money.

 There’s also the wonderful Robert Englund to consider, though he almost didn’t appear in the movie at all.
 New Line, who figured any bozo in a mask could play Freddy, initially went with a cheaper option until quickly realising that the actor and the character were inseparable.
 The sadistic cackle, the gunslinger stance, the devilish nuances and wicked sense of wit that make him such a commercial draw are further refined as Englund grows into the role, oozing malevolence as Elm Street’s perennial scourge.
-For pure, concentrated evil, the poolside massacre is probably his highlight (he looks absolutely terrifying when the light catches him just right), but a few questionable moments aside, the movie excels whenever Freddy is onscreen.
+For pure, concentrated evil, the otherwise problematic poolside massacre is probably his highlight visually (he looks absolutely terrifying when the light catches him just right), but a few questionable moments aside, the movie excels whenever Freddy is onscreen.
 Michael Myers and Jason Voorhees have been played by various actors and stuntmen over the years, some of them able to capture the essence of those characters quite beautifully, but Englund turns a corner with his portrayal of Krueger.
 Even when the series descended into youth-oriented silliness, he rarely missed a beat.

 Those who see Freddy’s Revenge as something of a missed opportunity generally do so based on its dramatic digression from Craven’s original vision.
 When A Nightmare on Elm Street was released in 1984, the slasher sub-genre, way past its Golden Age peak and running into all kinds of trouble with the Motion Picture Association of America (MPAA), was given a new lease of life by a supernatural story that saw a former child killer, burned to death by a mob of vengeful parents, return from the dead to stalk their kids in their dreams.
 There’s nothing more personal and isolating than a person’s dreams, which made Krueger an entirely different threat.
 As his prey, you spend your waking moments suffering under the very fear that he thrives on, knowing your inevitable fate draws irrefutably nearer.
 When one of Jason’s victims runs senselessly into the woods, you shake your head with derision, but we can all relate to the futile realms of the subconscious, a place where illogical decisions are beyond our control.
 Craven was such a master at blurring those lines, seamlessly transitioning from dreams to reality with a deftness that leaves you feeling woozy.